zranger1/Flamecaster/README.md

 Uses the REMI library to create its web interface.
 More information about REMI can be found at: https://github.com/dddomodossola/remi

+Uses a highly modified version of the StupidArtnet library to receive Art-Net data.
+More information about StupidArtnet can be found at: https://github.com/cpvalente/stupidArtnet

-Uses a very highly modified version of the pixelblaze-client library to communicate with Pixelblazes.
+Uses a radically modified version of the pixelblaze-client library to communicate with Pixelblazes.
 More information about pixelblaze-client can be found at: https://github.com/zranger1/pixelblaze-client

 ### Version History
 ```
-v0.5.0   02/26/2024 Initial pre-alpha release
+v0.5.0   03/03/2024 Initial pre-alpha release
 ```